Part of the RECOVER Playbook ← Return to Hub

 The Sandbox Scan Method

-Never scan your backup data on the “Live” OT network.
-Use an isolated, stand-alone “Scanning Station” (usually a dedicated laptop in the ETO office) that is not connected to the ship’s Bridge or Engine networks.
+Never scan backup data on the “Live” OT network.
+Use an isolated, stand-alone “Scanning Station” (usually a dedicated laptop in the ETO office) disconnected from the ship’s Bridge or Engine networks.

 Deep Heuristic Scan